Azu Nwagbogu: Life and work

-In 2021, he launched the restitution project 'Searching For Prince Adewale Oyenuga' in Malaga and Lagos.
-In 2022, Nwagbogu launched the exhibition project, 'Dig Where You Stand, From Coast to Coast (DWYS)' which presented a new model of engagement with questions of decolonization, restitution, and repatriation.
+In 2021, he launched the restitution project Searching For Prince Adewale Oyenuga in Malaga and Lagos.
+In 2022, Nwagbogu launched the exhibition project, Dig Where You Stand, From Coast to Coast (DWYS) which presented a new model of engagement with questions of decolonization, restitution, and repatriation.
 The exhibition was first presented at Ibrahim Mahama's Savannah Centre for Contemporary Art (SCCA) in Tamale, Ghana.
-The exhibition series explored the regenerative potential of art across the African continent and its diasporas by shifting the decolonial paradigm away from Western museums.
+The exhibition series explored the regenerative potential of art across the African continent and its diasporas, looking beyond Western museums.

 In 2022, Azu Nwagbogu was appointed as one of the first curators of Buro Stedelijk, a new platform for contemporary African art based in Amsterdam.
-In 2023, he was named 'Explorer at Large' by the National Geographic Society, recognizing his commitment to documenting the world's diverse cultures and environments.
+In 2023, he was named Explorer at Large by the National Geographic Society, recognizing his work documenting the world's diverse cultures and environments.

-He was appointed chief curator of Benin's inaugural pavilion at the Venice Biennale by President Patrice Talon.
-The 2024 pavilion will address questions of restitution with site-specific artworks by artists Romuald Hazoumé, Chloe Quenum, Ishola Akpo and Moufoli Bello.
-The artworks will explore African feminism and draw on the Gelede which is a ceremony performed by women in tribute to the primordial mother, and a means of celebrating the spiritual and physical roles of women in Yoruba societies.
-Nwagbogu has explained that the pavilion is an extension of the 2022 exhibition 'The Art of Benin of Yesterday and Today: from Restitution to Revelation', which presented 26 Beninois objects looted by the French army in 1892 but eventually returned to the country by France's Quai Branly Museum.
+In 2022 he was appointed chief curator of Benin's inaugural pavilion at the Venice Biennale by President Patrice Talon.
+The 2024 pavilion centered on the theme of restitution with artworks by artists Romuald Hazoumé, Chloe Quenum, Ishola Akpo and Moufoli Bello.
+The artworks explore African feminism and draw on the Gelede which is a ceremony performed by women in tribute to the primordial mother, and a means of celebrating the spiritual and physical roles of women in Yoruba societies.
+Nwagbogu has explained that the pavilion is an extension of the 2022 exhibition The Art of Benin of Yesterday and Today: from Restitution to Revelation, which presented 26 Beninois objects looted by the French army in 1892 but eventually returned to the country by France's Quai Branly Museum.
 The exhibition included contemporary artworks that responded to the 200-year-old looted objects.
-Nwagbogu will in a similar way present ways to restitute knowledge through art.